megumi-mori/SimplyFire/docs/source/plugin_gui/mini_analysis.rst

   be calculated.
 Checking this option allows SimplyFire to estimate the halfwidth using the decay properties.

+Minimum valley size in % of peak amplitude
+  Input available if analyzing compound minis.
+  Enter a percentage of the maximum amplitude that must be reached during the decay phase before the next mini.

+Ignore minis closer than (ms)
+  Input available if analyzing compound minis.
+  Enter the radius around the peak that should be ignored while searching for compound minis.
+  Increase this value if the automated analysis is picking up noise around the peak.

 Decay calculation method
   Two algorithms are available to estimate the decay constant (tau):
   ``Curve fit`` or ``% amplitude``